Chetan-Raut/CSS-Resources/README.md

 To get started with CSS Resources, follow these steps:

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser to view the homepage.
-3. Navigate to the blog and news sections using the links in the navigation bar.
-4. Use the contact us page to send us any comments or inquiries you may have.

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to the Repository, please follow these steps: